artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 > of being ravished!"
 > ~ (6.990--5)

-Sometimes the raped women are proud that they were---in the least due to their semi-divine offspring:

-But, if their flights are not evidence enough of their unwillingness, then Ovid makes it clear other times:
+Sometimes the raped women seem to be proud that they attracted the gods and have semi-divine offspring, but, if their flights are not evidence enough of their unwillingness, then Ovid makes it clear other times:

 > "And after Neptune had taken his delight
 > by ravishing the maiden, he announced,